 If convicted, you will have a permanent criminal record that will follow you into the future.
 In addition, you could face enhanced criminal charges in certain circumstances.

 - Possession of large quantities

 What are the Penalties for Drug Possession of Cocaine and Meth?

-- Possession of less than 3 grams of Cocaine or Methamphetamine is a Class D Felony and is punshiable by 6 months to 3 years in prison and fines of up to $10,000.
+- Possession of fewer than 3 grams of Cocaine or Methamphetamine is a Class D Felony.
+It is punishable by six months to 3 years in prison and fines of up to $10,000.

-- Possession of less than 3 grams of Cocaine or Methamphetamine within 1,000 feet of a school property is a Class A Felony and is punishable by 20-50 years in prison and fines of up to $10,000.
+- Possession of fewer than 3 grams of Cocaine or Methamphetamine within 1,000 feet of school property is a Class A Felony.
+It is punishable by 20-50 years in prison and fines of up to $10,000.

-- Posession of more than 3 grams of Cocaine or Methamphetamine is a Class C Felony and possession within a school zone is a Class A Felony - these crimes are punishable by 2 to 20 years in prison and up to $10,000 in fines.
+- Possession of more than 3 grams of Cocaine or Methamphetamine is a Class C Felony.
+Possession within a school zone is a Class A Felony - these crimes are punishable by 2 to 20 years in prison and up to $10,000 in fines.

-As your criminal defense attorney, I examine all aspects related to your constitutional rights and the circumstances of the case.
-I thoroughly investigate your case to look for opportunities to suppress statements or evidence, such as
+As your Chesterton criminal defense attorney, I examine all aspects of your constitutional rights and the circumstances of the criminal defense case.
+I thoroughly investigate your criminal case to look for opportunities to suppress statements or evidence, such as:

 If you were properly advised of your Miranda Rights, law enforcement conducted an illegal search, or if evidence was collected illegally.
 I look at the circumstances, such as whether others were present in the vicinity and other details to show reasonable doubt.
 Call today.

 Facing Charges Under Indiana Drug Laws?
 When You Are Ready to Start Fighting the Charges, Call (219) 245-2655 for a Consultation.
 You Can Also Contact My Firm Below.